Wendy Darling: Background

 In the novel Peter and Wendy, and its cinematic adaptations, she is an Edwardian schoolgirl.
-The novel states that she attends a "kindergarten school" with her younger brothers, meaning a school for pre-adolescent children.
+The novel states that she attends a "kindergarten school" with her two younger brothers, meaning a school for pre-adolescent children.
 Like Peter, in many adaptations of the story she is shown to be on the brink of adolescence.
-She belongs to a middle class London household of that era, and is the daughter of George Darling, a short-tempered and pompous bank/office worker, and his wife, Mary.
+She belongs to a middle class London household of that era, and is the daughter of George Darling, a short-tempered and pompous office worker, and his wife, Mary.
 Wendy shares a nursery room with her two brothers, John and Michael.
 However, in the Disney version, her father decides that "it's high time she had a room of her own" out of the nursery for "stuffing the boys' heads with a lot of silly stories", but changes his mind at the end of the film when he returns home with his wife after the party.